Jxyme/streamdeck-threexp/README.md

 > What is threexp?
 (3xP)

-3xP' is an international mutligaming clan.
+3xP' is an international multigaming clan.
 You can learn, and see more of what we do on our [Website](https://3xp-clan.com/) or [YouTube](https://www.youtube.com/channel/UCIFzjEtaUue7Ldirx8me6lg).

 * You can watch a video, presented by 3xP' showcasing some of the posiblities.
-3xP' Clan presents.., [Some Bounces X](https://www.youtube.com/watch?v=vUG_2WJmnco).
+3xP' Clan presents...
+[Some Bounces X](https://www.youtube.com/watch?v=vUG_2WJmnco).

 > I'm intrigued... how do I get started?

 In order to play on the 3xP' Codjumper server, you're required to have Call of Duty 4.
-[CDKeys](https://www.cdkeys.com/pc/games/call-of-duty-4-modern-warfare-pc-cd-key-steam) or [Steam](https://store.steampowered.com/app/7940/Call_of_Duty_4_Modern_Warfare/) has it available.
+[CDKeys](https://www.cdkeys.com/pc/games/call-of-duty-4-modern-warfare-pc-cd-key-steam) or [Steam](https://store.steampowered.com/app/7940/Call_of_Duty_4_Modern_Warfare/) has it for sale.

-Once you own Call of Duty 4, head over to the server browser -> add favourite and enter `s.3xp-clan.com:1337`.
+Once you own Call of Duty 4, head over to the server browser, click 'add favourite' and enter `s.3xp-clan.com:1337`.

-You can find server statistics, and more, on the 3xP' Statistics [webpage](https://stats.3xp-clan.com/server/7). (the plugin uses the 3xP' API)
+You can find server statistics, and more, on the 3xP' Statistics [web page](https://stats.3xp-clan.com/server/7). (the plugin uses the 3xP' API)

 ## Features